A General Existence Theorem for Embedded Minimal Surfaces with Free Boundary: Definitions and preliminaries

-In this paper, we will use some useful results in \cite{Gruter-Jost86}, where the monotonicity formula and the Allard regularity for freely stationary varifolds are proven.
-Their proof was given only for rectifiable varifolds in $\mathbb{R}^N$ but they can be easily generalized to general varifolds in Riemannian manifolds.
-When $V$ is a freely stationary varifold in $\tilde{M}$, there exists a constant $R>0$ (depending only on the geometry of $M$ and $\partial M$), and a function $C(r) \geq 1$ such that for any $x \in \partial M$ and $0 \leq \sigma \leq \rho \leq r \leq R$,
+In this paper, we will use some results in \cite{Gruter-Jost86}, where the monotonicity formula and the Allard regularity for freely stationary varifolds were proved.
+Their proofs were given for rectifiable varifolds in $\mathbb{R}^N$ but they can be easily generalized to general varifolds in Riemannian manifolds.
+As a result, we have the following monotonicity formula for any freely stationary varifold $V$ in $\tilde{M}$: there exists a constant $R>0$ (depending only on the geometry of $M$ and $\partial M$), and a function $C(r) \geq 1$ such that for any $x \in \partial M$ and $0 \leq \sigma \leq \rho \leq r \leq R$,

 Note that $C(r)$ goes to $1$ as $r \to 0$, so the density $\theta(x,V)$ of the freely stationary varifold $V$ at $x \in \partial M$ is well-defined.